Skip to main content

 Does resetting TradingView delete my saved watchlists?

-Can I reset all my charts at once, even for different stocks or symbols?
+Can I reset all my charts at once, even for different symbols?

-Yes, you can!
-If you have several charts open and they all feel messy, you can reset them all in one go.
-Just use the "Apply Defaults" option in the global template menu, and it will clean up every open chart in your session.
+Yes.
+Use "Apply Defaults" in the global template menu, and it will clean up every open chart in your session.

 What if I can't find the reset button after the 2025 update?

-Don't worry, it's probably just hidden.
-The toolbar is highly customizable.
-Try checking your toolbar settings—you might just need to drag the reset button back into view.
-If you're in a hurry, the search function in the settings menu is a quick way to find and restore it.
+The toolbar is customizable.
+Check your toolbar settings and drag the reset button back into view.
+You can also use the search function in the settings menu to find and restore it.

 Is there a difference between resetting the layout and a full platform reset?

-How often should I reset my TradingView charts to default?
+How often should I reset my TradingView charts?